nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

     truncation; see docstring of `ManyBodyTruncationMode` for information.

 - `truncation_parameters`: `dict`
-  - truncation parameters, specific to each enumerated truncation type;
-    see docstrings of `SingleParticleTruncationMode` and `ManyBodyTruncationMode`
-    for full documentation
+  - truncation parameters, specific to each enumerated truncation type; see docstrings of `modes.SingleParticleTruncationMode` and `modes.ManyBodyTruncationMode` for full documentation

 ----------------------------------------------------------------
 ## diagonalization parameters ##